 Throughout his life, Kazantzakis was spiritually inclined, constantly looking for answers.
 His thirst for knowledge made him travel around the world meeting numerous people with different backgrounds and ideologies.

-According to his will, the following phrase has been written on his tomb: I hope for nothing.
+According to his will, the following phrase has been writen on his tomb: I hope for nothing.
 I fear nothing.
 I am free.